 For example, a business class passenger or Platinum frequent flyer would use the Qantas Club in airports that don't have a Business Lounge – and at those that do, they can choose to visit either the Business Lounge or the Qantas Club.

 Be mindful that the list above includes all lounges across the Qantas domestic network.
-Due to COVID-19 and various government travel restrictions and border closures, some lounges remain closed – such as those in Port Hedland and Rochampton.
+Due to COVID-19, various government travel restrictions and border closures, and airport maintenance works, some lounges remain closed – such as those in Port Hedland and Rochampton.

-At airports where a lounge isn't provided – or where a lounge exists, but it remains closed – no alternative is provided.
+At airports where a lounge isn't provided – or where a lounge exists, but it remains closed – no alternative is available.

 At the time of writing, there are no QantasLink aircraft equipped with inflight Internet access.

 Some of QantasLink's Boeing 717s are fitted with WiFi, however, this only provides inflight entertainment via the Qantas app: not general web browsing, as is available on many of Qantas' other mainline aircraft.

 Depending on the route you're taking, the time of day, the duration of your flight and your cabin of choice, you could be offered anything from a quick drink and snack through to a full inflight meal.

 Wine and beer are also often complimentary in economy class on evening flights, although this again will vary by route and by day of the week.